Vi19Z/VI19Z/docs/explanation/execution_state_machine.md

     finish_branch --> [*]
 ```

-This state machine ensures that executions in Julep follow a consistent and predictable flow, allowing for complex workflows while maintaining clear status tracking.
+This state machine ensures that executions in VI19Z follow a consistent and predictable flow, allowing for complex workflows while maintaining clear status tracking.
 It provides a robust framework for managing long-running tasks, handling interruptions, and recovering from failures.